 Meet Sam.
-Originally from Belfast, Sam joined our Amsterdam Studio as a Junior Designer in August after having completed a 6 month internship with the team whilst studying Graphic Design at The University of Central Lancashire (UCLan) last year.
-As we’re currently taking applications for internships in Amsterdam, so we caught up with Sam to find out more about his intern journey, and what’s happened since he graduated…
+Originally from Belfast, Sam joined our Amsterdam Studio as a Junior Designer after having completed a 6 month internship with the team whilst studying Graphic Design at The University of Central Lancashire (UCLan).
+As we’re currently taking applications for internships in Amsterdam, we caught up with Sam to find out more about his intern journey, and what’s happened since he graduated…

 Hi Sam!
 So tell us, what made you apply for an internship at Design Bridge Amsterdam?